CNN's Kaitlan Collins Is Infuriated That No One Cares About Trump Blasting Dems...

 Advertisement

 The president keeps inking new trade deals, growing the economy, and, as of late, hashing out peace agreements.
 One network seeks to use all this political ammunition to keep the war chests filled and Republicans in control.
-For some, you’ve likely received an email, or many emails, from WinRed, which Ryan Lyk established to mobilize armies of small donors for the Republican Party.
+You've likely heard of WinRed, the donation platform that Ryan Lyk runs and was established by a joint effort of the Trump Campaign, the RNC, the NRSC, and the NRCC to mobilize armies of small donors for the Republican Party.
 The fundraising arm has processed billions for GOP candidates, becoming a mainstay for the party, while also maximizing efficiency with small donors.
 It was also designed to prevent campaigns from having a bloated staff.
 It’s a lean and mean operation.
 Mr. Lyk had an excellent thread on WinRed’s operations thus far:

 Advertisement